 History of the Fellowship

 In 1977, two senior neurologists with special expertise in movement disorders [Harold L. Klawans, MD (1937-1998), and Stanley Fahn, MD] decided to develop an American model of training in movement disorders which paralleled the British system of fellowship training as practiced at The Institute for Neurological Diseases at Queen Square.
 Klawans, (1937-1998) here at Rush-Presbyterian-St. Luke's Medical Center (now Rush University Center) and Dr. Stanley Fahn at Columbia University in New York had the first two fellowship programs in this country.
 These programs were successful, well subscribed and produced graduates who became successful in clinical Medical and basic research in movement disorders.
-Currently, there are more than fifteen fellowship programs which have been modeled after these two programs.
+Currently, there are twenty-three fellowship programs which have been modeled after these two programs.
 The fellowship is a two-year program, and there is one fellow at the first-year (PGY-5) and one at the second-year (PGY-6) level.

 Master of Science in Clinical Research